+Do you notice that you’re carrying/gaining weight in problem areas on your back, torso, and belly?
+Maybe your body is telling you that your lungs are needing some metabolic support.
+Did you know that where you store your weight tells us what organs you need to feed? – Yes!
+The D-Burn unblocks the body’s digestive barriers and torches torso and back fat to help create a flat belly and tighter body.
+You’ll be targeting your body’s digestion and assimilation of foods by soothing and healing the mucosal lining.
 Your lungs are hugely important to your metabolism!
 In fact, there’s a test to check your metabolic rate—and one of the first things you have to do is breathe into a tube.
-Did you know there are foods that can actually heal your lungs and improve your metabolism?
-Whether you’ve quit smoking, had pneumonia as a kid, are prone to asthma—or even if you’ve just gotten over a bad chest cold—try these super lung-healing foods.
+Did you know, there are foods that can actually heal your lungs and improve your metabolism?
+Whether you’ve quit smoking, are prone to asthma—or even if you’ve just gotten over a bad chest cold—check out these super lung-healing foods.

 Mullein, a Native American medicinal herb, also calms inflammation and loosens phlegm, making it a go-to remedy for persistent coughs.
 You can easily find these herbal teas at your grocery store, drugstore or health food store.

-Avoid dairy.
+Avoid Dairy.
 Dairy products can actually cause lung congestion.
-In Ayurveda and traditional Chinese medicine, dairy is known as a food that promotes phlegm or mucus, so steer clear of dairy to help clear up your lungs.
+In Ayurveda and traditional Chinese medicine, dairy is known to promote phlegm or mucus, so steer clear of dairy to help clear up your lungs.